-At Pitt, we maintain and administer a compensation program that attracts, rewards, and retains a well-qualified workforce.
-The Compensation department is accountable for reviewing and maintaining the Staff Classification System and the University’s pay structure.
+At the University of Pittsburgh, we maintain and administer a compensation program that attracts, rewards, and retains a well-qualified workforce.
+The Compensation department is accountable for reviewing and maintaining the Staff Compensation Structure and the University’s pay structure.
 Compensation also develops strategies to assist in meeting business objectives while being fiscally responsible and compliant with all applicable laws and regulations.

-In addition to being the foremost authority on wage and salary administration, Compensation also provides tools and resources to managers--helping them make appropriate pay decisions, consult on job design and compensation strategies, writing effective job descriptions, and guidance around time and attendance policies and procedures.
+In addition to being the foremost authority on wage and salary administration, Compensation also provides tools and resources to managers, helping them make appropriate pay decisions and compensation strategies.

-Pitt’s Staff Classification System (SCS) is designed to help attract, retain, and motivate qualified individuals by providing salaries that reflect internal equity, external competitiveness, and individual performance.
+Pitt’s Staff Compensation Structure is designed to help attract, retain, and motivate qualified individuals by providing salaries that reflect internal equity, external competitiveness, and individual performance.